andrew/ultimate-awesome/README.md

 - [awesome-windows](https://github.com/awesome-soft/awesome-windows) - A curated list of awesome software for Windows.
 - [DeepLearning](https://github.com/axruff/DeepLearning) - A collection of research papers, datasets and software on Deep Learning.
 - [awesome-endless-sky](https://github.com/EndlessSkyCommunity/awesome-endless-sky) - A curated list of all things Endless Sky.
+- [altctrls-info](https://github.com/enricllagostera/altctrls-info) - A list of resources for creating alternative controllers, playful installations and physical-digital hybrids.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-vision-language-pretraining](https://github.com/fawazsammani/awesome-vision-language-pretraining) - Awesome Vision-Language Pretraining Papers.
 - [awesome-project-ideas](https://github.com/GoldenIdeas/awesome-project-ideas) - A Collection of Really Good App Ideas For Web Developers.